 The male incubates from morning to afternoon, and the female the rest of the day and at night.
 Mourning doves are devoted parents.
-Nests are very rarely left unattended by the adults.
+Nests are very rarely left unattended.

-I put water for them on the potting bench just underneath this container.
+I put water for them on the potting bench just underneath this nesting place.
 Just in case they get thirsty building their nest and don’t want to veer far from home.
-You see I’m taking my first nesting experience very seriously!

 Aw, how sad.
 But then nature has been doing its thing for a very, very long time.
 And I suppose this is the nature of these birds.